 As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
+Surgery and anesthesia are very safe and it is most unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
-You can reduce your risk of complications by closely following Dr Drielsma’s instructions after surgery.
+You can reduce your risk of complications by closely following Dr. Drielsma’s instructions after surgery.

 Areas of numbness may occur and usually disappear after some months, however, there may be permanent components of sensory change.
 Bleeding, infection and seroma (collection of fluid ) are rare following liposuction.

 Minor contour irregularities such as rippling or dimpling are not uncommon following liposuction.
 These resemble cellulite which is commonly present also prior to the procedure.
 Liposuction is about contour improvement, not perfection and having realistic expectations is important in ultimate satisfaction.
 The S.A.F.E. techniques minimise these irregularities.

 Although rare, there is a risk of clotting in the veins of the legs.
 This can be reduced by flexing your calves after surgery to maintain leg circulation and moving around as soon as possible.
 An area of skin loss can occur and has been reported in literature.
 Fortunately, this has been a rare occurrence.

 Important points to remember before proceeding with surgery:

 There can be no absolute guarantee with any surgery.
 In the hands of even the most experienced surgeon, a secondary operation to correct a minor irregularity may be needed.